devonnuri/ctf-writeups/ctf/2019/trust-ctf/README_en.md

 ### IDENTITY_5 (356pts)

 ```
-확장자는 identity_5.apk 입니다. .zip을 지워주세요.
+The real filename is identity_5.apk.
+Remove the .zip.
-I recommend excute it!!! and input "trust", "TRUST", "flag"!!!! have a good luck :)
+I recommend execute it!!! and input "trust", "TRUST", "flag"!!!! have a good luck :)

 flag3 : https://bit.ly/2S7lqhH

 Author : m0nday(이동준)
 ```

-jadx로 디컴한 코드를 보자.
+Let's take a look at the code that decompiled with jadx.

 ![](img/identity.png)

 ![](img/identity-2.png)

-그리고 apktool로 리소스를 확인해보자.
+And, check the resource with apktool.

 ![](img/identity-3.png)

-이제 모든 QR코드들(위에 설명에 있는것 추가)을 모아보자.
+Gather all of the QR codes (includes that in the description).

 ![](img/flag.jpg)
 ![](img/flag2.jpg)